BodenmillerGroup/steinbock/docs/specs/file-types.md

 | `name` | Channel name (e.g., antibody target) | Text | yes |
 | `ilastik` | Use this channel for pixel classification using Ilastik | Boolean (0/1) | no |

+The *steinbock* panel allows for further arbitrary columns.

 ## Images

 File extension: `.tiff`